biril/backbone-faux-server/README.md

 	route's handler (both the URL-expression and the method should match for the handler to be invoked). `httpMethod` may also be set to '*' to create a match-all-methods handler; one that will be invoked whenever `urlExp` matches the model's (or collection's) URL _regardless_ of method.
 Omitting the parameter or setting to falsy values has the same effect.
-In the scope of a math-all-mmethods handler, the HTTP method currently being handled may be acquired by querying the `context` parameter for `context.httpMethod`.
+In the scope of a match-all-methods handler, the HTTP method currently being handled may be acquired by querying the `context` parameter for `context.httpMethod`.
 Note that when `Backbone.emulateHTTP` is set to true, 'create', 'update' and 'delete' are all mapped to POST so `context.httpMethod` will be set to POST for all these methods.
 However, in this case, the true HTTP method being handled may be acquired by querying the